-8.2 Snow and ice accumulation
+8.3 Snow and ice accumulation

-The ClimaVue 50 is not heated, so it will not measure frozen precipitation until snow and ice that have accumulated in the funnel melt.
-In locations with heavy snowfall or long periods below freezing, snow accumulation will fill the funnel and no longer accumulate, leading to inaccurate precipitation measurements even when the precipitation melts.
-Accumulation of snow, ice, or frost also adversely affects the accuracy of the solar radiation measurement and can compromise the wind measurements if accumulation occurs in the anemometer acoustic pathway or on the acoustic mirror
+The ClimaVue 50 G2 is not heated, so it will not measure frozen precipitation until snow and ice that have accumulated in the funnel melt.
+In locations with heavy snowfall or long periods below freezing, snow will fill the funnel and no longer accumulate, leading to inaccurate precipitation measurements even when the precipitation melts.
+Accumulation of snow, ice, or frost also adversely affects the accuracy of the solar radiation measurement and can compromise the wind measurements if accumulation occurs in the anemometer acoustic pathway or on the acoustic mirror.

-8.3 Heavy rain and strong wind
+8.4 Heavy rain and strong wind

-During strong storms, water can splash off of the horizontal bottom plate of the anemometer envelope and interrupt the signal passing between the sonic transducers.
-The spikes on the bottom plate help dissipate the rainwater to minimize splashing and reduce the likelihood that the wind measurements are interrupted.
-Additionally, porous polyethylene membranes protect the ultrasonic transducers from direct splashing and the sintered (porous) glass construction draws water from the upper surface of the acoustic mirror to keep a constant sound path length.
+During strong storms, water can splash off the horizontal bottom plate of the anemometer envelope and interrupt the signal passing between the sonic transducers.
 Despite these features, heavy rain and strong winds can cause water to reach the membranes and also cause temporary water buildup on the acoustic mirror.
-The hydrophobic nature of the transducer protective membranes and the quick-draining ability of the acoustic mirror should limit wind measurement interruptions to heavy rain and should bring wind measurement back online soon after extreme conditions abate.
+The hydrophobic nature of the transducer protective membranes and the quick-draining ability of the acoustic mirror should limit wind measurement interruptions to heavy rain and bring wind measurement back online soon after extreme conditions abate.

-8.4 Correcting pressure to sea level
+8.5 Correcting pressure to sea level

 The weather service, most airports, radio stations, and television stations adjust the atmospheric pressure to a common reference (sea level).
 Eq.
 1 (p.
-24) can be used to find the difference in pressure between the sea level and the site in kPa.
-That value (dP) is then added to the absolute pressure measurement returned by the ClimaVue 50 as seen in the example program.
+26) can be used to find the difference in pressure between the sea level and the site in kPa.
+That value (dP) is then added to the absolute pressure measurement returned by the ClimaVue 50 G2 as seen in the example program.
 Once that is done, the program shows the pressure conversion to hPa.
 U. S. Standard Atmosphere and dry air were assumed when Eq.
 1 (p.
-24) was derived (Wallace, J. M. and P. V. Hobbes, 1977: Atmospheric Science: An Introductory Survey, Academic Press, pp. 59-61).
+26) was derived (Wallace, J. M. and P. V. Hobbes, 1977: Atmospheric Science: An Introductory Survey, Academic Press, pp. 59-61).

-$$dP = 101.325 \left\{ 1 - \left(1 - rac{E}{44307.69231}
+$$dP = 101.325 \left\{ 1 - \left(1 - \frac{E}{44307.69231}\right)^{5.25328} \right\}$$ Eq.

-ight)^{5.25328}

-ight\}$$

-Eq.
 1